How to Accept Online Payments in 2026: The Ultimate Guide

 3. Set Up Your Payment Methods on Your Website

-The next step is connecting your site to all of the payment methods that you've decided to accept.
+The next step is connecting your site to all of the payment methods you've decided to accept.

 4. Customize Your Checkout Process